qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>` you can use the |browseButton| to choose which layers you want to merge.

-You can merge Virtual raster as input file too, and all of the rasters that it consists of will be processed.
+You can also specify a Virtual raster as input, and then all of the rasters that it consists of will be processed.

-You can also add your own options by opening the :guilabel:`Advanced parameters` menu, if you know the GDAL library.
+If you know the GDAL library, you can also add your own options by opening the :guilabel:`Advanced parameters` menu.

 .. image:: img/merge_rasters.png
    :align: center